 - Hardware Protection (Active Shield)

 - Voltage Monitor

 - Frequency Monitor

 - Temperature Monitor

 - Light Scan Detector

 - Memory Encryption (Scramblers)

-- Bus Encryption (Protection)^a
+- Bus Encryption ^a

 - Structure and Layout^b

 - Hardware Protection: The TOE has an active shield that covers the top of the chip, this provides tamper evidence protection, if violated a flag is raised.

 - Voltage Monitor: The power supply lines to the TOE are monitored to protect the TOE from the supply going out of bounds.

-- 144 Frequency Monitor: The frequency is monitored to protect the clock falling bellow a defined level.
+- Frequency Monitor: The external clock is monitored to protect the TOE from the frequency going out of bounds.

 - Temperature Monitor: The operating temperature of the TOE is monitored to prevent the TOE from being operated out-with the correct operating conditions.

+- 148 Light Scan Detector: The TOE provides a Light scan Detector (LSD) to protect against laser (or focused light) scanning of the TOE.